Skip to Page Content

 25500 DETERMINING MEDICAL PLAN OF CARE AND COSTS

 During the application and redetermination process, medical and social information is gathered from several sources including the primary caregivers, primary care practitioners, specialists and other health care providers, the schools, Child Development Watch (Part C) and/or other relevant sources.
-A listing of the services needed or currently being provided is recorded indicating whether there are ongoing costs (such as daily home health aides or one-time costs (durable medical equipment).
+A listing of the services needed or currently being provided is recorded indicating whether there are ongoing costs (such as daily home health aides or 1-time costs (durable medical equipment).
 The cost for each are estimated as closely as possible and, to the extent possible, costs paid or defrayed by other insurance or other means of payment insurance settlement, donations, etc.) are deducted from the cost cap.
 Since Medicaid is generally payor of last resort [with exception of Individual with Disabilities Education Act (IDEA) services], the assessor may contact other potential payment sources to determine potential coverage especially when it appears the child might exceed the cost cap.
 Once the medical costs are computed the entire packet of assessment information is reviewed by the medial review team for the cost comparison and final eligibility determination.

 25600 COST EFFECTIVENESS CALCULATION